ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 **Prerequisites**
 - Docker and Docker Compose installed
-- Google Cloud account with GCS and BigQuery access
+- Google Cloud account with GCS and BigQuery access with minimal the followinh roles:
+    - BigQuery Admin
+    - BigQuery Data Viewer
+    - Storage Admin
 - Json credentials file (rename to gcs.json)
 - Terraform installed (for GCP setup)
 - Kestra installed.
 You can install using Dockerfile.kestra and docker-compose.kestra.yaml files inside this repository